tmivanus/Springboard/Capstone_01/README.md

 - data_outpatient_2011.
 - data_outpatient_2012.

-"01_optional_data_outpatient_year_details" code file is optional in case the reader wish to see the tasks that are being performed in "01_data_outpatient_years" code file step-by-step (just choose a year in the second cell).
+"01_optional_data_outpatient_year_details" code file is optional in case the reader wishes to see the tasks that are being performed in "01_data_outpatient_years" code file step-by-step (just choose a year in the second cell).
 Otherwise, skip it.